-- A. Motor vehicle liability, which is insured for the first \$5 million of exposure per accident with a self-insured retention of \$300,000 per accident, except for accidents involving vehicular pursuit which have a \$1,000,000 self-insured retention per accident.
+A. Motor vehicle liability, which is insured for the first \$5 million of exposure per accident with a self-insured retention of \$300,000 per accident, except for accidents involving vehicular pursuit which also have a \$300,000 self-insured retention per accident.
 Insurance is also purchased, with various limits and deductibles, for physical damage and uninsured and underinsured motorists.
-State agencies have the option to purchase coverage for physical damage to vehicles. - B. Life insurance for eligible employees.
+State agencies have the option to purchase coverage for physical damage to vehicles.

-- C. Crime coverage, with a limit of \$31 million for each loss, and a \$25,000 selfinsured retention per incident subject to specific conditions, limits, and exclusions. - D. Real and personal property on a blanket basis for losses up to \$250,000,000, with a self-insured retention of \$200,000 per loss occurrence.
-Newly acquired properties are covered up to \$5,000,000 for 120 days or until the value of the property is reported to the insurance company.
+- B. Life insurance for eligible employees. - C. Crime coverage, with a limit of \$31 million for each loss, and a \$25,000 self-insured retention per incident subject to specific conditions, limits, and exclusions. - D. Real and personal property on a blanket basis for losses up to \$250 million, with a self-insured retention of \$200,000 per loss occurrence.
+Newly acquired properties are covered up to \$10 million for 120 days and after 120 days, if the property has not been reported, the limit decreases to \$5 million.
 The perils of flood, earthquake, and acts of terrorism have various coverage, sub-limits, and self insurance.
 State agencies have the option to purchase building contents and inland marine coverage.